-During P3 (16/April - 31/May), the glider is located in a region of intense lateral surface flow, i.e., at the rim of a large anticyclone that stirs northern offshore Angola water and southern Benguela water across the ABFZ (Figure 2g-i,m, Figure S1).
+(Figures 2g-2i, 2m; Figure S1 in Supporting Information S1).
 Satellite images show that from late April to mid-May (eddy formation and intensification phases) the glider crosses fronts between northern warm&low-CHL water and cold&high-CHL water from the nearshore Benguela.
-This emerges as strong variations in physical properties both within the mixed layer and at depth (Figure 3, P3), and in oxygen concentrations at depths of 100 m - 500 m (Figure 5, P3).
+This emerges as strong variations in physical properties both within the mixed layer and at depth (Figure 3, P3), and in O2 concentrations at depths of 100-500 m (Figure 5, P3).
 Oxygen within the mixed layer, instead, is dominated by fast air-sea exchange fluxes.
-A fine pattern of concurrent fluctuations in $T_c$ , $S_a$ and $O_2$ persists across May, especially at depths of 100 - 500 m, indicating that the glider is crossing very sharp gradients between water masses.
-During this period, spatial gradients in the $O_2$ concentrations exceed 50 μmol kg-1 km-1.
-These small scale patterns and the lack of separation between water masses shown by the $T_c$ - $S_a$ diagram for P3 (Figure 8b) suggests that eddy stirring is enhancing mixing between water masses.
-This is also suggested by the difference plots between $S_a$ and $O_2$ and the water mass properties north and south of the glider, which also show intermediate salinity and oxygen concentrations in early May (Figure 6, P3).
+A fine pattern of concurrent fluctuations in T_c , S_a and O_2 persists across May, especially at depths of 100-500 m, indicating that the glider is crossing very sharp gradients between water masses.
+During this period, spatial gradients in the O2 concentrations exceed 50 μmol kg-1 km-1.
+These small scale patterns and the lack of separation between water masses shown by the T_c -S_a diagram for P3 (Figure 8b) suggests that eddy stirring is enhancing mixing between water masses.
+This is also suggested by the difference plots between S_a and O2 concentrations in early May (Figure 6, P3).

-In the second half of May, the eddy detaches from the coast to move offshore (see Supplement Figure S1).
-Glider data show a progressive switch from a prevalence of ESACW to SACW, and fronts start to be associated with sporadic severe hypoxia at depths of 250 - 450 m, a fine pattern that is not as shallow nor as persistent as the one observed during P2.
-Mid to late May also sees an intensification of coastal upwelling with intense bursts in late May - early June (see Supplement Figure S2a), corresponding to oxygen concentrations falling below the climatological mean of the northern water mass at depths of 100 m - 200 m (Figure 6, P3-P4).
-The fine-scale pattern observed in late May is likely to result from a combination of anticyclonic stirring, upwelling intensification bringing low-oxygen shelf water towards the glider position and a reactivation of the alongshore poleward transport of SACW subsequent to the offshore drift of the eddy.
+In the second half of May, the eddy detaches from the coast to move offshore (see Figure S1 in Supporting Information S1).
+Glider data show a progressive switch from a prevalence of ESACW to SACW, and fronts start to be associated with sporadic severe hypoxia at depths of 250-450 m, a fine pattern that is not as shallow nor as persistent as the one observed during P2.
+Mid to late May also sees an intensification of coastal upwelling with intense bursts in late May-early June (see Figure S2a in Supporting Information S1), corresponding to O_2 concentrations falling below the climatological mean of the northern water mass at depths of 100-200 m (Figure 6, P3-P4).
+The fine-scale pattern observed in late May is likely to result from a combination of anticyclonic stirring, upwelling intensification bringing low-oxygen shelf water toward the glider position and a reactivation of the AS poleward transport of SACW subsequent to the offshore drift of the eddy.

-4 Discussion
+4. Discussion

-4.1 Physics driving oxygen variability in the offshore northern Benguela
+4.1.
+Physics Driving Oxygen Variability in the Offshore Northern Benguela